 The definitions and general requirements for the homestead exemption for manufactured or mobile homes are identical to those for the homestead exemption for real property.
 Consequently, the guidelines in this Bulletin generally apply to both exemptions.
-Only procedural differences exist in the application processes of the two programs.
+Procedural differences do exist in the application processes of the two programs.
 Those differences are explained in the two sections on Application Procedures.
 All other provisions apply equally to both programs, unless otherwise noted.
-In addition, a final section explains the special procedures for housing cooperatives.
+An additional section explains the special procedures for housing cooperatives.

-Appendix A contains a list of the Revised Code sections pertaining to the real property, manufactured or mobile home, and housing cooperative homestead exemption programs, as they existed on November 1, 2013, and the web site from which to obtain them.
+Appendix A contains a list of the Revised Code sections pertaining to the real property, manufactured or mobile home, and housing cooperative homestead exemption programs, as they existed upon issuance of this Bulletin and the web site from which to obtain them.
 Appendix B contains a list of the forms prescribed by the Tax Commissioner for all three programs and the web site from which to obtain them.
-These official forms must be used in all counties, unless the Tax Commissioner approves the use of alternate forms.
+These official forms must be used in all counties unless the Tax Commissioner approves the use of alternate forms.